 Along with free public tours, the Pacific Marine Mammal Center offers group tours, classes, a Marine Science Kids Club, and School Programs for all age groups.
 During the summer Camp Pinniped is held for kids 8- to 12-year-olds.

 During the year, several thousand students from pre-school kids all the way to college students visit the Marine Center.
-They come to the center to learn about the ocean and its inhabitants and find out how injured marine mammals are taken care.
+They come to the center to learn about the ocean and its inhabitants and find out how injured marine mammals are taken care of.

 Groups of six or more can arrange for a tour guided tour of the facility with advance notice or anyone is welcome to drop in for a look around during business hours.